The weather outside is frightful but a standby generator will make your life delightful when the power goes out.

 How many watts do you need to power your home?

-The following infographic shows the average wattage for devices in your home:
+The following infographic shows the average wattage of devices in your home: